-He is the author of numerous books, articles, and choral recordings of African-American sacred music published by GIA Publications, Chicago.Register Now
+He is the author of numerous books, articles, and choral recordings of African-American sacred music published by GIA Publications, Chicago.Watch the Recording

 Rev. Dr. John Ambrose has been in ministry with the United Church of Canada for 60 years, serving congregations in Western Canada and Southern Ontario.
 He is a graduate of Carleton University (B.A.), University of Toronto (M. DIV.), University of Notre Dame (M.A., Liturgical Studies).
 He has been honoured with a Doctorate of Divinity (D.D.) from Emmanuel College, a Queen’s Jubilee Award for community service, and made a Fellow of the Hymn Society in the United States and Canada.

 In recent years he has served as the Editor of Voices United, President of the Hymn Society in the United States and Canada, and Chair of the Board of Directors of the United Church’s denominational publication.
 He lives in Mississauga with his wife, Catherine.
-They have two adult children, three grandchildren, and one great grandchild.Register Now
+They have two adult children, three grandchildren, and one great grandchild.Watch the Recording

 Carl P. Daw, Jr., FHS, served as Executive Director of The Hymn Society from 1996 to 2009, while the headquarters were at Boston University School of Theology.
 He taught hymnology and other courses there through 2019 and remains as Curator of Hymnological Collections.
 In 2018 and 2019 he was also a Lecturer in Sacred Music at Yale Divinity School/Institute of Sacred Music.